 Speaking of elephants, no trip to Phuket is complete without visiting an ethical elephant sanctuary.
 In my opinion, one of the best places to go in Phuket is the Phuket Elephant Jungle Sanctuary!

-Here the elephants enjoy an as natural life as possible, free from any inhumane ‘elephants rides’ or jungle trekking.
+Here the elephants enjoy as natural a life as possible, free from any inhumane ‘elephants rides’ or jungle trekking.
 Interacting with these beautiful creatures is all the more satisfying when you can tell they’re happy and healthy!

 Making friends with these gentle giants is something you’re not likely to forget in a hurry…